 This course is designed to provide students with the opportunity to explore their personal values system within the context of practice as a health professional.
 This course will provide an introduction to the elementary concepts of medical law for first line-supervisors and health care practitioners.
 The course will discuss the effects that HIPAA regulation may have on the imaging industry including information management.
 This course will provide explanation relative for providing safeguards for maintaining the integrity of all confidential patient medical records.

-Clock hours of lab: 10 Clock hours of classroom lecture: 40 Clock hours of individual and small group tutoring: provided to student on an as-needed basis Pre-Requisite: N/A Total Clock Hours: 50 Tuition: \$1035.00 Length of time in wks (Online): 6 wks Lecture 4.0 Lab 0.5 Ext
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis